abilandz/Advanced/regex.md

 ### 1. What is a regular expression? <a name="what.is.regex"></a>
 A regular expression, or _regex_ for short, is a pattern template used to filter text in order to extract specific information.
 Or, looking from another angle, a regular expression is a pattern that describes a set of strings.
 Writing a regular expression is equivalent to creating a text filter.
 Patterns used to define regular expression contain symbols with special, non-literal meaning.
 In general, such special individual symbols or specific combinations of individual symbols, are named _metacharacters_.
 When interpreted directly by a shell to perform filename expansion (or _globbing_), metacharacters are called _wildcards_.
-To add to the confusion, some metacharacters have different meanings when used in regular expression or filename expansion.
+To add to the confusion, some metacharacters have different meanings when used in regular expression or in filename expansion.

 Historically, the first implementation and use of regular expression can be traced back to the late 1960s and Ken Thompson's re-implementation of line-oriented editor QED for Multics (an unsuccessful operating system that predated Unix).
 There are four major categories of regular expressions, and in what follows next, we attempt to systematize.

 #### Shell's wildcard expansion in filenames (globbing) <a name="globbing"></a>
 Each shell supports the process of matching expressions containing wildcards to filenames.
+In fact, one of the most important features of shell is to be able to operate on multiple files simultaneously.
 As the basic example, in the following command input
 ```bash
 ls -al *.txt
 ```